Storm disrupts U.S. Gulf Coast energy operations from refineries to terminals

 Ship pilots stopped boarding vessels on the Beaumont, Texas, Ship Channel because of heavy weather on the waterway connecting Beaumont with the Gulf of Mexico, the U.S. Coast Guard said.

-Exxon Mobil Corp shut its 369,024 barrel-per-day (bpd) Beaumont refinery, sources familiar with plant operations said.
+Exxon Mobil Corp shut some units at its 369,024 barrel-per-day (bpd) Beaumont refinery but was able to maintain production at minimal levels on others, said three sources familiar with plant operations.

-Spokesman Jeremy Eikenberry said Exxon’s Beaumont chemical plant adjoining the refinery was safely shut on Thursday morning and that the company “continues preparations for severe weather at its Beaumont complex.”
+Spokesman Jeremy Eikenberry said Exxon’s Beaumont refinery “continues to operate” but declined to discuss production levels.

+He also said the chemical plant adjoining the refinery was safely shut on Thursday morning.

+Sources had told Reuters on Thursday morning that the Beaumont refinery had shut production.
+After Exxon’s Thursday afternoon statement about the refinery’s status, three sources said the refinery had shut some units but had been able maintain others in operation at minimal levels.

 Several other refineries in southeast Texas cut back production as well.